douglasgreen/outlines/computing/computer_science/computer_science.md

 #### Writing Your First Program

 Writing your first program usually involves a simple task like printing a line of text.
-For example, a classic first program is the \"Hello, World!\" program.
-Here\'s how you might write it in Python:
+For example, a classic first program is the "Hello, World!" program.
+Here's how you might write it in Python:

     print("Hello, World!")